Many-body critical Casimir interactions in colloidal suspensions: Theory

 where $\xi_{0}^{+}$ is the correlation length amplitude above $\Tc$, and $\nu$ is the critical exponent of the correlation length.
 Accordingly, the Casimir potential satisfies a similar \textit{ansatz}

-where $\PhiC^{ab}$ is again a universal scaling function.
+where $\Phi^{ab}$ is again a universal scaling function.

-Using this result for $\rho\to 0$ and the conformal invariance at criticality \cite{Cardy84}, Burkhardt and Eisenriegler calculated the asymptotics of the Casimir potential for two spherical objects in an infinitely large $d$-dimensional critical medium \cite{BurkhardtEisenriegler95}.
+Using this result for $\rho\to 0$ and the conformal invariance at criticality \cite{Cardy84}, Burkhardt and Eisenriegler calculated the asymptotics of the Casimir potential for two spherical objects in an infinitely large $d$-dimensional critical medium at distances small compared to their radii \cite{BurkhardtEisenriegler95}.
 Analogously to the geometric scaling variable $\rho$ in Eq.~\eqref{eq:Def_x_rho}, they introduced the conformal invariant scaling variable

-where $R_{1}$ and $R_{2}$ are the radii of the two particles with surface preference $a$ and $b$, respectively, and $r$ is the distance between their centers.
+where $R_{1}$ and $R_{2}$ are the radii of the two particles with surface preferences $a$ and $b$, respectively, and $r$ is the distance between their centers.
 Thus the conformal scaling variable $\kappa$ encodes both the relative positions and the sizes of the two spheres.
-Note that for the two-dimensional case the interaction between any two arbitrary shaped objects may be obtained exactly \cite{BimonteEmigKardar13}, as the group of conformal transformations is more powerful in $d=2$.

 For arbitrary $d$ the Casimir potential scaling function of two spheres at the critical point fulfills